shevav/EVDS/README.md

 an XML file.

 EVDS does not contain a rendering engine, but provides facilities to generate 3D meshes and model data for rendering.
+The physics engine is designed for high-perfomance multi-threaded environment with support for asynchronous rendering in mind.

+EVDS contains a powerful vector math library which provides consistency checks across different coordinate frames and allows correct transformation of vectors between non-inertial coordinate frames.

 Target Use
 --------------------------------------------------------------------------------